 How it helps: This stretch loosens the hamstrings and flexes the hips.
+Steps:

-- Lie on your back with knees bent and feet on the floor - Bring your right knee towards your chest and hold the back of your right thigh or place a strap around the sole of your right foot - Inhale, extend your right leg as high as is comfortable. - Exhale, return your leg to the bent position. - Keep your head and hips on the floor - Repeat the leg extension 4-5 times - Lower your foot to the floor and repeat on the other side
+- Lie on your back with knees bent and feet on the floor - Bring your right knee towards your chest and hold the back of your right thigh - Inhale, extend your right leg as high as is comfortable. - Exhale, return your leg to the bent position. - Keep your head and hips on the floor - Repeat the leg extension 4-5 times - Lower your foot to the floor and repeat on the other side